Doppler effect: History

-Doppler first proposed this effect in 1842 in his treatise "Über das farbige Licht der Doppelsterne und einiger anderer Gestirne des Himmels" (On the coloured light of the binary stars and some other stars of the heavens).
+Doppler first proposed this effect in 1842 in his treatise "Über das farbige Licht der Doppelsterne und einiger anderer Gestirne des Himmels (On the coloured light of the binary stars and some other stars of the heavens).
 The hypothesis was tested for sound waves by Buys Ballot in 1845.
 He confirmed that the sound's pitch was higher than the emitted frequency when the sound source approached him, and lower than the emitted frequency when the sound source receded from him.
 Hippolyte Fizeau independently discovered the same phenomenon on electromagnetic waves in 1848.
 In France, the effect is sometimes called "effet Doppler-Fizeau" but that name was not adopted by the rest of the world as Fizeau's discovery was six years after Doppler's proposal.
 In Britain, John Scott Russell made an experimental study of the Doppler effect (1848).

 General

-For relative speeds much less than the speed of light, the effects of special relativity can be neglected.

-Then the relationship between observed frequency $f$ and emitting frequency $f_\text{0}$ of a wave propagating through a medium is given by:
+The relationship between observed frequency $f$ and emitting frequency $f_\text{0}$ of a wave propagating through a medium is given by: